Can Binaural Beats Harm You?

 - that a child may be an epileptic and not have discovered it yet

-Practical situations where binaural beats can harm you
+Practical situations where you shouldn’t listen to binaural beats

-Don’t use binaural beats any time you need to be alert
+Don’t use brainwave entrainment any time you need to be alert

 Many binaural beats sound files will put you into an extremely relaxed state and your focus may become relaxed and distracted.
 It’s therefore pretty obvious that you shouldn’t listen to binaural beats while doing anything that needs your undivided attention or you may come to harm.
 Never listen to them whilst driving or operating machinery or power tools etc.